s224400298/Proteomics/Fragpipe/README.md

 ## Content of this Repository

 * `README.md`: This comprehensive guide
-* `Dockerfile`: Build instructions for the Docker image with FragPipe and R environment
+* `Docker Guide`: Build instructions for the Docker image with FragPipe and R environment
+* `Docker_file`:   To run the Fragpipe in a Docker container
+* `decoys.R script`: Script to generate decoy databases
 * `proteomics_eda.Rmd`: R Markdown template for exploratory data analysis
 * `differential_analysis.Rmd`: R Markdown template for differential expression analysis

 ## Docker Container Setup